iredmail/docs/en_US/upgrade/0-upgrade.iredmail.1.8.0-1.8.1.md

     __Unfortunately, Roundcube 1.5.2 does NOT contains multiple security fixes which shipped in Roundcube 1.5.6 and 1.6.5.__

-!!! warning "Ubuntu 18.04: please stick to Roundcube 1.5.9"

-    Ubuntu 18.04 runs old php version which is not supported by Roundcube 1.6 and 1.7.

 !!! warning "CentOS Stream / Rocky / AlmaLinux 8 and 9"

     Roundcube 1.7.0 requires PHP 8.1 or later, please switch to PHP 8.2 with